mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 ## endpoints.xml

-This is the file where you will found the inbound and outbound sides of your integration app.
+This is the file where you find the inbound and outbound sides of your integration app.

-This Anypoint Template has only an [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Endpoint+Reference) as the way to trigger the use case.
+This template has only an HTTP Listener as the way to trigger the use case.

 **HTTP Inbound Endpoint** - Start Synchronization